In early 1797 (possibly Feb. 18), Hercules, the head cook at George Washington’s Mount Vernon plantation, escaped to freedom.

-In 2016, a Scholastic children’s book about Hercules that made light of his enslavement was recalled after a campaign by librarians, early childhood teachers, and many others — including team members at the Zinn Education Project.
+In 2016, a Scholastic children’s book about Hercules that made light of his enslavement was recalled after a campaign by librarians, early childhood teachers, and many others — including from ZEP co-coordinating group Teaching for Change.
 Read Under Pressure, Scholastic Recalls Racist Children’s Book.

 Find resources below to #TeachOutsideTextbook about enslavement and resistance.